markosluzardo/GettingCleaningData/CodeBook.md

 Data Dictionary
 ===================

+The file `ucihardataset1.txt` is produced after the following operations:

+- Merged train and test data into a single file
+- Included subjects and activity as variables
+- Removed derived variables
+- Renamed variable descriptions by lowercasing the original names and removing characters such as parenthesis, dashes, and comas

+There are 10299 records and 21 variables covering accelerometer (which has gravitational and body motion components) and gyroscope data in a triaxial (X-Y-Z) configuration.

 | Variable   | Description                                                    | Value Range        |
 |------------|----------------------------------------------------------------|--------------------|
 | subject    | One of each 30 volunteers within an age bracket of 19-48 years | [1, 30]               |